aadhavr/aadhav.github.io/_posts/2024-04-23-how-do-i-manage-my-time.md

 It's harrowing having to set aside each of these projects and say, "Alright, I'm going to do this one thing, step-by-step, until it's finished."
 It's scary because it's a confrontation with your mortality—your capacity for work is strictly finite, but the range of what you can do with that finite capacity isn't.
 If you're procrastinating on something because you're afraid it won't live up to its full potential, you're right.
 It won't.
 "Full potential" is an oxymoron.

 Boredom, fear of failure, procrastination: they all force you to see that this is it.
 They are practices in mindfulness, actually.
 No wonder, we seek distractions from these fears.
 That stress we feel during an empty weekend is your mind worrying over a resource misallocationation problem.
 But, no matter how you fill that weekend, it will be a resource "misallocation."
-That is the beauty of monogamous relationships, mom-and-pop restaurants that will one day shut down, and holding your child in your arms, knowing one day they'll grow up.
+That is the beauty of monogamous relationships, mom-and-pop restaurants that will one day shut down, and holding your child in your arms, knowing one day will pick them up and put them down forever.

 ## Next steps